-❖ Length of stay
+Length of stay

 How long you will be in hospital varies from patient to patient and depends on how quickly you recover from the operation and the anaesthetic.
-Most patients having this type of surgery will leave hospital less than one day after the procedure.
+Most patients having this type of surgery will leave hospital on the day of the procedure.